dbsymbiond/symbiond/README.md

       ```
     * Make sure to run npm install to update relevant `package-lock.json` files(s)

     * Run npm test in both the frontend and backend folders to ensure all jest are passing.
+The backend needs to be running in order to run the frontend tests.

 6. Open a pull request from your branch to the appropriate target branch (`develop` for features, `master` for patches).